MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

     <https://go.microsoft.com/fwlink/?linkid=2102613>

 2. Check Install the Power Automate for desktop to build desktop flows (if unchecked) and take the default options for the rest.
+Check "By selecting 'Install', you agree to Microsoft's terms of use".
 If you receive a warning about a duplicate install, go ahead and accept the install.
 Note: If you are completing the labs in an environment OTHER than through a hosted learning environment, check with your